-Mr. RICKY LEE CAMPBELL (Former Upper Big Branch Miner): Well, the day that I witnessed them do it, we weren't running coal and it wasnt getting no production.
+RICKY LEE CAMPBELL: Well, the day that I witnessed them do it, we weren't running coal and it wasn't getting no production.
 And everybody was getting mad 'cause the continuous miner kept shutting off 'cause there's methane.
 So they shut the section down and the electrician got into the methane detector box and rewired it so we could continue to run coal.

-Mr. CAMPBELL: And thats when they done it.
+LEE CAMPBELL: And that's when they done it.
 I asked them, now what are you doing?
 They told me, we're bridging the methane detector.
 We're bypassing it, is what they said.

-All three witnesses are clear about this: The electrician was ordered to bridge the monitor by a mine supervisor, who had to find somebody to describe the procedure by phone because the electrician didnt know how to do it.
+BERKES: All three witnesses are clear about this: The electrician was ordered to bridge the monitor by a mine supervisor, who had to find somebody to describe the procedure by phone because the electrician didn't know how to do it.

-Mr. CAMPBELL: The electrician said, please don't say nothing.
-He says Ill lose my card if they find out.
-Whats - his electrician's card, you know.
+LEE CAMPBELL: The electrician said, please don't say nothing.
+He says I'll lose my card if they find out.
+What's - his electrician's card, you know.
 He knew it was dangerous.
 He knew he shouldn't have been doing it.
 But when somebody higher up telling you to do something, you're going to do what they say.
 And he just done his job and done what they said to do.
 And, you know, I was just a witness.

-Mr. CLAY MULLINS (Former Upper Big Branch Foreman): It does say in the law that if you got a methane monitor malfunction, you can bridge it out and you can run that machine for 24 hours.
+CLAY MULLINS: It does say in the law that if you got a methane monitor malfunction, you can bridge it out and you can run that machine for 24 hours.
 But the operator has to carry a methane detector and he has to take his checks - I think it's every 15 minutes.

-Mr. BRUCE DIAL (Former Mine Safety Inspector): They are probably 25 to 30 feet back from the face where the hand units are being used.
+BRUCE DIAL: They are probably 25 to 30 feet back from the face where the hand units are being used.
 That means you've got 25 or 30 feet of area that could be building up methane.
 You could have an explosive atmosphere there before you ever know about it, 30 feet back.

-Mr. EDWARD CLAIRE (Former Chief Attorney, Mine Safety and Health Administration): What makes it criminal is that somebody actively takes steps to defeat the safety protection, and that should be prosecuted.
-Youve put production over the safety of your employees.
+EDWARD CLAIRE: What makes it criminal is that somebody actively takes steps to defeat the safety protection, and that should be prosecuted.
+You've put production over the safety of your employees.

 BERKES: Former Upper Big Branch foreman Clay Mullins was more direct last month when asked generically about bridging monitors.

-Mr. MULLINS: That's something that I would not tolerate, because that - that methane monitor is life and death.
+MULLINS: That's something that I would not tolerate, because that - that methane monitor is life and death.
 That is a problem that you correct right away.
-Thats protecting their life and stuff, you know.
+That's protecting their life and stuff, you know.

-Mr. STANLEY SUBOLESKI (Former Chief Operating Officer, Massey Energy): 'Cause the company would never condone an action like that.
+STANLEY SUBOLESKI: 'Cause the company would never condone an action like that.
 We would immediately fire anybody that - if we heard of an action like that occurring.
 It's just not tolerated in the company.